 Major alterations involve much of the demolition work and may require the City Council's prior approval.
 Since the aim is to preserve the historical structures, any minor defects in the structure could not justify the undertaking of major reconstruction works.

-The traditional practice is that client approaches the company with the request to complete various refurbishments works.
+The traditional practice is that the client approaches the company with the request to complete various refurbishment works.
 The construction company first investigates the requirements and produces survey results.
-Based on the results, formal works plans are established, and bills of quantities are shared with the client.
+Based on the results, formal work plans are established, and bills of quantities are shared with the client.
 After obtaining approval from the client and local council, the works were initiated (refer to Appendix 1 for details).

 The same practice was followed for refurbishing an old house: “4 Belgrave Square, London SW1X 8PH”, details of which have been presented in Appendix 1.